torwager/ComputationalFoundations/_sources/mixedfx1_intro.md

 We model these in the design matrix, $X$.

 Effects whose levels we would like to generalize over when making inferences on the fixed effects must be modeled in the error structure, $\Sigma$.
 These are **random effects**.
 We estimate parameters for **variance components**--generally, one for residual variance $\sigma^2$ and a series of parameters reflecting the variances and covariances across observations from the same group.
-In the example above, Item would be modeled as fixed (estimated with $\hat\beta$), and Group would be random (estimated with $\hat\U$ below).
+In the example above, Item would be modeled as fixed (estimated with $\hat\beta$), and Group would be random (estimated with $\hat{U}$ below).

 $\Sigma$ is structured so that errors on observations from the same groups may be correlated.
 In the OLS case, $\Sigma=\sigma^2I$.
 In the general mixed effects case, the diagonal elements may be unequal across blocks of observations, reflecting different error variances across different groups or subsamples.
 The off-diagonal elements will reflect error covariance among observations collected from the same groups.
 We model this structure by estimating parameters reflecting these covariances.